4d/docs/docs/Debugging/debugger.md

 The following options are available:

-- **Local variables**: Displays and evaluates automatically local variables as soon as they are initialized in the source code.
+- **Local variables**: Displays and evaluates automatically local variables as soon as they are initialized in the running source code.
 - **Line Expressions**: Displays and evaluates automatically the same contents as the [Line Expressions](#line-expressions) item of the Expression List.
 - **Expressions**: Only displays custom expressions that you have entered manually.
 Custom expressions have a specific blue icon ![custom-expression-icon](../assets/en/Debugging/custom-expression-icon.png).